 In 2016/17 Liana made her debut at the Teatro alla Scala in Milan for the opening of the season production of Madama Butterfly under the direction of Maestro Riccardo Chailly.
 In 2017 she performed Aida at the Sferisterio Macerata Opera Festival, a new production of Madama Butterfly at Palau de les Arts Reina Sofia in Valencia, at the Sugi Opéra in Seoul, as well as at the Deutsche Oper am Rhein in Düsseldorf.
 During the season 2018/19 Liana Aleksanyan sang Madama Butterfly at the Teatro Petruzzelli in Bari, at the Teatro Maggio Musicale Fiorentino and the Teatro Verdi di Trieste.

-Her debut at Royal Opera House London Covent Garden had been scheduled for May 2021 as Aida.
-Sadly, the production was cancelled due to the pandemic.
+Her debut at Royal Opera House London Covent Garden had been scheduled for May 2021 as Aida, a production that was unfortunately cancelled due to the pandemic.

-December 2021 saw her debut as Tosca at Teatro Petruzzelli in Bari, Italy, before returning to the Hamburg State Opera as Luisa Miller in February 2022.
+December 2021 saw Liana’s debut as Tosca at Teatro Petruzzelli in Bari, Italy, shortly followed by her return to the Hamburg State Opera as Luisa Miller in February 2022.

-May 2022 marked Ms. Aleksanyan’s triumphant debut as Adriana Lecouvreur at Deutsche Oper am Rhein, Düsseldorf, leading the press to rave about the „mesmerizing beauty of her vocal lines”, her “glistening sweet cantilenas”, the “splendour of her lyrical lines and dramatic emotional outbursts”, and “Liana Aleksanyan lives up to the title role’s high demands ravishingly…”
+May 2022 marked Ms. Aleksanyan’s triumphant debut as Adriana Lecouvreur at Deutsche Oper am Rhein, Düsseldorf, leading the press to rave about her “mesmerizing beauty of her vocal lines” and her “glistening sweet cantilenas”.